“Saturn’s action is to condense aqueous

 “I don’t know, maybe like breaking into something totally different,” I continued, washing down some courage with my Dortmunder.
 “Just because my degrees are in Sosh doesn’t mean…I’ve even been thinking of going it on my own.”

 “Doing what?!
-There are things we need,” she pointed with her slaw-filled fork.
+Like I told you before, there are things we need,” she pointed with her slaw-filled fork.
 “We’ve bills to pay…”

 “I’ll work it out, in time.
 Seriously, I think I could maybe clean up as a photographer or something.
 It’s so visual here, and all…”